-Use the color of fruits and vegetables to your advantage and play with fun shapes if that works in your family.
+Use the color of fruits and vegetables to your advantage and play with fun shapes, if that works in your family.
 At home, offer an assortment of vegetables and consider serving them in a dish your kid loves.
-Or, serve vegetables such as carrots, jicama and bell peppers or a salad as an appetizer, before dishing out the entree.
-Don't forget to model healthy habits by also eating a variety of fruits and vegetables daily.
+Or, serve vegetables such as carrots, jicama and bell peppers or a salad as an appetizer before dishing out the entree.
+And don't forget to model healthy habits by eating a variety of fruits and vegetables daily.

 Some examples of lean proteins include chicken, turkey, lean beef and lamb, fish and shellfish and vegetarian proteins such as beans, lentils and tofu.
 Protein can be a difficult food for children to eat because of the chewy consistency and strong flavor.
 Be persistent and start slow.
 If they like chicken nuggets, then consider transitioning to salmon nuggets or shrimp.
 Pair accepted foods with other foods similar in color and consistency.
 Remember, there are plant-based protein foods you can include that might be easier for your child to accept.
 Consider nuts or nut butters as part of snacks or breakfast or include beans and tofu as alternatives for meat.